#268: Analyzing dozens of notebook environments Transcript

 07:26 Right.
 Right.
 So my primary research area that that my students are in is called HCI, or human computer interaction.
 And that kind of industry term for this is, you know, people know it as UX design, right user experiences on user interface design, and, you know, HCI, or human interactions, sort of the, the academic term for the research that goes into how do you make better user experiences for, you know, different kinds of users?
 In this case?
 It's for scientific programmers and data scientists.
 Yeah.

 07:53 Okay.
-Now, I think probably, we should start this conversation with a definition, because I kind of opened it saying, well, Jupiter is the prototypical thing of what a notebook is, and it's kind of the natural progression of something like Mathematica.
+Now, I think probably, we should start this conversation with a definition, because I kind of opened it saying, well, Jupyter is the prototypical thing of what a notebook is, and it's kind of the natural progression of something like Mathematica.
 But what would you define a notebook system to be?

 08:14 So like, how do other things that are not exactly that fit into this world?
 In this paper, we define a computation notebook as a system that supports literate programming, where you can blend a text based programming language with a program outputs in a single document.